Cyber Community

 PLAN!

 The cyber community is worldwide and has few actual restrictions or controls regulating activity or the transfer of information.
 People in the cyber world can remain completely anonymous during communication if they wish to.
-The lack of restrictions enables great vulnerability to authorities' critical infrastructure and, at times, public safety.
+The lack of restrictions enables great vulnerability to the authorities' critical infrastructure and, at times, public safety.

 Police and security often do not think about cyber security as their responsibility but that of the technology department.
 Although it is their responsibility, it spills over to security in several ways, from communication, cameras, and computers, to name a few.
 NO!
 It is a shared responsibility from IT to all personnel, to police and security.
 Respectively, each has different and shared responsibilities.
 Once more, depending on the scope of denial of service, it can fall over to the shared critical infrastructure network: police, security, fire, medical, government,military, and industry.